-Can I apply for both Medicaid and Medicare?
+Can One apply for both Medicaid and Medicare?

-Can I apply for Medicaid or Medicare if I already have private insurance coverage that doesn’t cover addiction treatment?
+Can One apply for Medicaid or Medicare if One already has private insurance coverage that doesn’t cover addiction treatment?

 A person who already has private health insurance can apply for Medicaid assistance if:

-- Proves he or she is unable to pay current premiums
+- Proves one is unable to pay current premiums